AshladBP/MulpyVersus/README.md

-# MulpyVersus - Wrapper for MultiVersus API
+# MulpyVersus - Python Wrapper for MultiVersus API

 	This library will help you to use the MultiVersus API with Python easily.
 	It is still under development, please report any issue you encounter.
+Python > 3.9

 ![mulpyversus](https://cdn.discordapp.com/attachments/361240816397582336/1006703539365617674/mulpyversus.png)

 # Usage
+    pip install mulpyversus

 With this version, you will need a **Steam Ecrypted App Ticket**.
 You get get yours [**here**](https://github.com/brianbaldner/multiversus-api-docs/tree/main/steam-ticket-generator). *Future* version should include **the possibility to use an API that doesn't require any sort of token**.